 The Santa Greca Festival (celebrating a saint of questionable origin) is held the last Sunday in September in the Sardinian town of Decimomannu near Cagliari.
 This food-centric festival includes a five-day barbecue where they roast hundreds of suckling pigs as well as things like eel shish kababs and stuffed sheep intestine.

 The celebration lasts five days with parades, music, poetry, and dialect competitions.

 Feast Day of San Michele (various locations)

-On September 29th, this popular saint's day is celebrated in many places in Italy.
-The most important celebration of San Michele or Saint Michael is at the Sanctuary of the Archangel Michael on the Gargano Promontory of Puglia where you can visit the crypt and museum.
+On September 29, this popular saint's day is celebrated in many places in Italy.
+The most important celebration of San Michele, or Saint Michael, is at the Sanctuary of the Archangel Michael on the Gargano Promontory of Puglia, where you can visit the crypt and museum.

 Potato Festival (Bologna)

-Live music adds to the fun and a traditional food market with food stalls serving potato-related foods is held.
+Live music adds to the fun and a traditional food market with food stalls serves the potato-related foods.